 A quick on-page SEO summary

-As you have read, there are so many factors that make-up on-page SEO.
-This is why it will take time to create the best website you possibly can that suits the needs of your audience, and proves to Google it’s worth ranking highly.
-Don’t be discouraged though, as it’s probably been mentioned already in this bible-length page, on-page SEO is a necessary evil, and you should be able to reap its rewards after those initial six-months are up.
+As you’ve read, there are so many factors that make up on-page SEO.
+This is why it will take time to create the best website you possibly can that suits the needs of your target customers, and proves to Google it’s worth ranking highly.
+Don’t be discouraged though, as it’s probably been mentioned already in this bible-length page, on-page SEO is a necessary evil and you should be able to reap its rewards after those initial six-moths are up.

 The most important thing to consider when conducting on-page optimisations is your audience.
 Search engines aim to please them with the best results; therefore, your website should aim to please them with quality, unique, relevant content and easy navigation.